-Add disable_image_migration: true to exclude image streams from the migration.
-Do not edit the excluded_resources parameter. imagestreams is added to excluded_resources when the MigrationController pod restarts.
+Add disable_image_migration: true to exclude image streams from the migration. imagestreams is added to the excluded_resources list in main.yml when the MigrationController pod restarts.

-- Add disable_pv_migration: true to exclude PVs from the migration plan.
-Do not edit the excluded_resources parameter. persistentvolumes and persistentvolumeclaims are - You can add OpenShift Container Platform resources to the excluded_resources list.
-Do not delete the default excluded resources.
-These resources are problematic to migrate and must be excluded. - 3.
-Wait two minutes for the MigrationController pod to restart so that the changes are applied. - 4.
+Add disable_pv_migration: true to exclude PVs from the migration plan. persistentvolumes and persistentvolumeclaims are added to the excluded_resources list in main.yml when the MigrationController pod restarts.
+Disabling PV migration also disables PV discovery when you create the migration plan.

+You can add OpenShift Container Platform resources that you want to exclude to the additional_excluded_resources list.

+- 3. Wait two minutes for the MigrationController pod to restart so that the changes are applied. - 4.
 Verify that the resource is excluded:

-$\$ oc get deployment -n openshift-migration migration-controller -o yaml | grep EXCLUDED_RESOURCES -A1 name: EXCLUDED_RESOURCES value:
+\$ oc get deployment -n openshift-migration migration-controller -o yaml | grep EXCLUDED_RESOURCES -A1 resource1,resource2,imagetags,templateinstances,clusterserviceversions,packagemanifests,sul scriptions,servicebrokers,servicebindings,serviceclasses,serviceinstances,serviceplans,imagest ams,persistentvolumes,persistentvolumeclaims